ABOUT DISCRETIONARY FUNDS

 - In order to use your funds, please pick up a Requisition Form from either the GSA office (Kerckhoff 316) or the Student Government Accounting office, or SGA (Kerckhoff 332).
 The form is also available online here (http://gsa.asucla.ucla.edu/req.html).

 - Instructions on how to fill out the Requisition Form are located in a PDF document here.

 - Please include original receipts, proof of payment, copies of printed materials (if printing was funded by the GSA), invoices, and other supportive documents.

 - Once you have filled out the Requisition Form, please keep the pink copy for your records.
 Don’t forget to sign the bottom under “Project Director.”
 Submit the top two copies (white and yellow) and supporting documents (stapled to the form) to the Discretionary Funding Director’s mailbox (#25, located outside the GSA office).

-- Funds may be withdrawn if not used or if adequate documentation for the expenses is not submitted FOUR WEEKS after the event date.
+- Funds may be withdrawn if not used or if adequate documentation for the expenses is not submitted TWO WEEKS after the event date.
 The purpose of this policy is to free up unused funds quickly for other student groups.

 - Program evaluation form – A template for the form is available here.
 You are required to write a brief paragraph describing the nature of the event, how well the event went, and the approximate attendance.
 The form will be due four weeks after the event date by email to firstname.lastname@example.org.